w3c/wptserve/docs/router.rst

 `methods` is either a string or a list of strings indicating the HTTP methods to match.
-In cases where all methods should match there is a special sentinal value `any_method` provided as a property of the `router` module that can be used.
+In cases where all methods should match there is a special sentinel value `any_method` provided as a property of the `router` module that can be used.

 `path_match` is an expression that will be evaluated against the